Some potential exam questions for the Soc 149/249 Final Exam

 7) Who according to Elijah Anderson, are the 'Old Heads', how and why has their power and position changed over the years, and what are the effects of their diminished authority?

 8) What are the basic elements of Charles Murray's critique of welfare?
 How are these critiques similar to or different from the analysis of specific public policies we've read about in other books for this class?
-What are Andrew Cherlin or Rebecca Blank’s views of welfare reform?
-Compare Murray's analysis of welfare to at least one other text from the reading list.
+Compare Murray's analysis of social policy to at least one other text from the reading list

-10) What were the main claims in Daniel Patrick Moynihan’s famous report on the black family?
+9) What were the main claims in Daniel Patrick Moynihan’s famous report on the black family?
 What, in Moynihan’s view, explained the difference between black and white family structure?
 What evidence is there in other readings for the class to support or contradict Moynihan’s claims about the importance of family structure?
+[We did not read the Moynihan in 2022, so this question will not be on the final]

 * Personal Responsibility and Work Opportunity Act of 1996